 Within their chosen area, students develop a sustained relationship with a faculty mentor who will guide them through the program.
 While students are expected to show growth and focus within their artistic medium, they are not limited exclusively to it.
 Many students benefit from the cross-disciplinary perspectives, and faculty provide encouragement toward interaction and open dialogue among areas.

-Art Education is offered jointly by the Department of Fine and Performing Arts and the College of Education and Human Development Our program emphasizes the importance of being an artist as well as a teacher.
+Art Education is offered jointly by the Department of Visual Art + Design and the College of Education Our program emphasizes the importance of being an artist as well as a teacher.
 Coursework prepares students to become competent in studio practice, art history, art criticism, the theoretical knowledge of teaching, and the practical skills necessary to become proficient art teachers.

 The Art History concentration provides students with the foundation to pursue a graduate degree in art history, arts administration, art education, museum studies, or to establish a career in an art gallery, a museum, or an auction house.In the introductory courses students develop a solid understanding of significant artists, monuments, and art historical periods.
 Students are encouraged to remain object-oriented in their formal examination of an art work while understanding the work within its historical context.